aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

  - **Meta Llama 3 40B Instruct** - Similar to Llama 3 8B Instruct for Q&A use cases.
 More information [here](https://huggingface.co/meta-llama/Meta-Llama-3-70B-Instruct).

-See the [RAG search configuration section below](#/containers/streamlit/rag_search.cfg) for details on how to select the Q&A foundation model.
+See the RAG search configuration section below for details on how to select and configure the Q&A foundation model.

 ## Tunable parameters